-This recipe, originally inspired by the Revisionist Confit of Duck Leg in Sally Schneider’s A New Way to Cook, is one that has been repeated over and over again in our house.
-Because the duck is cooked in its own fat and juices–rather than being simmered in a layer of duck fat–it is loads lighter than traditional versions, yet still fall-off-the-bone succulent.
+This duck confit recipe, originally inspired by the Revisionist Confit of Duck Leg in Sally Schneider’s A New Way to Cook, is one that has been repeated over and over again in our house.
+Because the duck legs are cooked in their own fat and juices–rather than being simmered in a layer of duck fat–it is loads lighter than traditional versions, yet still fall-off-the-bone succulent.
 I normally kick off winter by cooking up a dozen and freezing them.
 Whole, they’re delicious crisped up in a frying pan or the oven.
 Or shred their meat into salads, soups, pasta–even dumplings or tacos.

 1 tablespoon juniper berries